 It is important to learn how to keep your costs to a minimum… Read on to find out about 9 money saving tips for small businesses in Singapore!

 The pro-business environment in Singapore makes it promising ground for budding entrepreneurs to incorporate a business.
 However, many business owners face challenges in sustaining their business in the long run.
-Typically, the first hurdle that small businesses have to cross is a financial one.
+Typically, the first hurdle that small businesses and startups have to cross is a financial one.
 To build a profitable business, you either increase sales or you reduce expenses.
-How do you cut costs as a small business, and yet make enough money to get by?
+How do you cut costs as a small business and startup, and yet make enough money to get by?

 If you find yourself struggling to succeed in a tough economy, don’t worry.
 With our compiled list of 9 money saving tips for small businesses in Singapore, you can undoubtedly save some dollars for your next big venture.